Upgrading the returns process for a more circular economy

 This rapid return is a key part of enabling the retailer to then reuse or resell the item, as well as optimising the supply chain, all of which ultimately leads to happier customers.
 ZigZag’s predictive analytics also helps companies make decisions about what products to produce.
 Says Eve, “One core component is around sizing.
 Many retailers might well understand the size of their customers in the UK, but may … [have] their Japanese sizing, for example, too large.
 So, we’re helping them to bring down that returns rate and increase customer loyalty.”

 ZigZag also sees reverse logistics as a key part of the circular economy.
 Around 60 million tons of textiles are produced each year, and less than 1 percent of that will ever be recycled.
-ZigZag hopes to change this through taking advantage of online marketplaces.
+ZigZag hopes to change this by taking advantage of online marketplaces.
 At the same time, Eve emphasises that this reselling needs to be targeted.

 “Our focus is really about the resale, the replace and the donation … The big challenge that we face is in protecting the value of the retailers’ items and of the overall brand, not dumping products onto the market which will devalue the brand.”

-“One of our focuses at ZigZag is really looking at how we can use what we call the drop off network, the corner shops where you can drop off your e-commerce return instead of having it collected from your house.
+“One of our focuses at ZigZag is really looking at how we can use what we call the drop-off network, the corner shops where you can drop off your e-commerce return instead of having it collected from your house.
 Getting consumers to hit the pavement and walk and drop their goods off and collect them, and see how we can influence a reduction in urban congestion and carbon footprint as well. ”

 Read more about ZigZag Global.